 In this section we prove, for a sufficiently small $\varepsilon>0$, the following estimates

-hold uniformly in $N$ for any fixed time $t$.
+hold uniformly in $N$ for any fixed time $t>0$.
 The proof of estimates (\ref{est1})-(\ref{est3}) relies on the conservation laws established in \cite{GM1}.
-Therefore, for the convenience of the reader, we shall restate the conservation laws for the TDHFB equations in the following proposition.
-Before stating the proposition, let us recall the total particle number and energy, denoted by $\mathcal{N}$ and $\mathcal{E}$ respectively, can be evaluated explicitly:
+For the reader's convenience, we restate the conservation laws for the time-dependent HFB system in the following proposition.
+Let us recall the total particle number and energy, which we denoted by $\mathcal{N}$ and $\mathcal{E}$ respectively, can be evaluated explicitly as follows: